Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 “...Oh.
 That’s good I guess.”
 Vemik’s stomach growled. “...I’m hungry, but they don’t feed me enough!
 Said something about...uh…[stomach-sick]?”

 “Yeah, they’re kinda overwhelmed out there.
-And probably worried the anesthetic will cause nausea---that means [stomach-sick].
+And probably worried the anesthetic will cause nausea - that means [stomach-sick].
 I’ll getcha a big bowl of red.”

 “...Red?”